Azure-Samples/eks-aks-migration-guide/copy-data-using-Azcopy.md

 For detailed information on AzCopy releases, see the [AzCopy release page](https://github.com/Azure/azure-storage-azcopy/releases).

-First, download the AzCopy executable file to any directory on your computer.
+Download the AzCopy executable file to any directory on your computer.
 AzCopy is just an executable file, so there's nothing to install.

 [Windows 64-bit (zip)](https://aka.ms/downloadazcopy-v10-windows)
 [Windows 32-bit (zip)](https://aka.ms/downloadazcopy-v10-windows-32bit)